behnamasadi/Mastering_Eigen/7_Geometry_Transformation.md

 <br/>
 <br/>
-The answer to this vector differential equation is matrix exponential which can be expresses with series expansion.
+The answer to this vector differential equation is matrix exponential which can be expressed with series expansion.

 <br/>